Optimizing Query Predicates with Disjunctions for Column-Oriented Engines: Supplementary Proofs

-\lemdetvalposgrows* \begin{proof}[Proof of Lemma~\ref{lem:detvalpos-grows}] We use strong induction on the height of the subtree referred to by \node{}.
-For the base case, let $\node = \predi{i}$. \predi{i} will clearly be positively determinable on step $i+1$, and $\detvalpos_{i}[\node]$ is assumed to evaluate the null set, so we arrive at: $\detvalpos_{i+1}[\predi{i}] \supseteq \varnothing$, which is trivially true.
-The same is true for the negatively determinable case.
+\lemdetpos* \begin{proof} We prove this by strong induction on the height of the tree referred to by \node{}.
+As the base case, let \node{} be a leaf node which refers to \patom[] \predi{i}.
+The variable $\mystate[\node].\detpos[v]$ is initially set to the empty set, and until \predi{i} is positively determinable, the lemma is trivially true.
+Once \node{} is positively determinable, $\mystate[\node].\detpos[v]$ is updated with $\predi{i}(\vseti{i})$.
+By definition $\refnode = \predi{i}(\{T,F\}^n)$, and the largest \vseti{i} can be is $\{T,F\}^n$.
+As a result, the lemma holds even when \node{} is positively determinable.

+As the inductive hypothesis, assume that the lemma holds for all predicate tree nodes of height $k$ or less.
+If \node{} has a height of $k+1$, \node{} must either be an AND or OR node.
+Once again if \node{} is not positively determinable, then the lemma holds trivially.
+Thus, we assume \node{} is positively determinable on step $i$.